Jimmy Slattery

 James Edward Slattery (August 25, 1904 in Buffalo, New York – August 30, 1960) was an American professional boxer in the light heavyweight (175 lb) division.
 He was inducted into the Greater Buffalo Sports Hall of Fame in 1992, Buffalo Veteran Boxers Association Ring #44 in 1997 and the International Boxing Hall of Fame in 2006.

+He was recognized as world light-heavyweight champion by the New York State Athletic Commission briefly during 1930.

 Professional career

 World light heavyweight champion

 Slattery, son of a Buffalo fire fighter, turned pro in 1921 and came up short in his challenge for the World Light Heavyweight Title against Paul Berlenbach in 1925.
 His KO loss in 1925 to Dave Shade was named Ring Magazine Upset of the Year.
 Slattery won the vacant NBA light heavyweight title in August 1927 with a decision over Maxie Rosenbloom, only to lose it to Tommy Loughran in December of that year.

-He won the NYSAC World Light Heavyweight Title by beating Lou Scozza on February 10, 1930 in Broadway Auditorium.
+He won the NYSAC World Light Heavyweight Title by beating Lou Scozza on February 10, 1930, in Broadway Auditorium.
 Slattery lost the title later that year in a bout at Bison Stadium against Maxie Rosenbloom for the NYSAC World Light Heavyweight Title and the Undisputed World Light Heavyweight Title.
 The verdict was "highly unpopular" with the 15,000 fans at the fight.
 The United Press score sheet gave Rosenbloom eight rounds and Slattery four, with three even.
 Referee Patsy Haley, after being almost knocked out by one of Rosenbloom's wild swings, gave his decision to Slattery.
 He was overruled by two judges, both of whom voted for Rosenbloom.